matthewdenobrega/eventuality-poc-api/README.md

 * The Shared project includes core classes that are used across the other projects
 * There are separate Test projects where needed

-While this level of complexity is overkill for the very limited scope, this structure and deployment should be able to seamlessly scale to much larger applications.
+While this level of complexity is overkill for the very limited scope, this structure and deployment should scale to much larger applications.

 ## Running the tests